ArchExalt/credential-manager-kotlin/README.md

 ```
 .\java -jar "E:\path\to\pepk.jar" --keystore="E:\path\to\keystore.jks" --alias=key1 --output="E:\path\to\output.zip" --include-cert --rsa-aes-encryption --encryption-key-path="E:\path\to\encryption_public_key.pem"
 ```
+Once finished, upload created zip archive.

-5. Create a new key alias during RELEASE bundle build.
-Create a new upload key, key2.
+5. Create a new key alias (key2) during RELEASE bundle build.
+Use the following command to create an upload key certificate.
 ATTENTION!
 YOU'LL USE KEY #2 HERE.
 ```
-.\keytool -export -rfc -keystore "E:\path\to\keystore.jks" -alias key2 -file "E:\path\to\encryption_public_key.pem"
+.\keytool -export -rfc -keystore "E:\path\to\keystore.jks" -alias key2 -file "E:\path\to\upload_certificate.pem"
 ```
+Once finished, upload created certificate.

-MAJOR WARNING, ONCE AGAIN: YOU'LL USE KEY #1 TO ENCRYPT PRIVATE KEY AND KEY #2 AS AN UPLOAD KEY.
+***MAJOR WARNING, ONCE AGAIN: YOU'LL USE KEY #1 TO ENCRYPT PRIVATE KEY AND KEY #2 AS AN UPLOAD KEY.
 YOU'LL ALSO USE KEY #2 IN SIGNINGCONFIG.
-ONCE YOU CHANGE KEY ALIAS, SHA1 AND SHA256 WILL ALSO CHANGE, SO ADD FINGERPRINTS TO FIREBASE CONFIGURATION ONLY AFTER COMPLETING ALL THE PREVIOUS STEPS.
+ONCE YOU CHANGE KEY ALIAS, SHA1 AND SHA256 WILL ALSO CHANGE, SO ADD FINGERPRINTS TO FIREBASE CONFIGURATION ONLY AFTER COMPLETING ALL THE PREVIOUS STEPS.***

+---
+### If these pieces of advice were helpful for you, please share this repo with other devs who may also encountered the same problem.
+Would appreciate a [humble donation](https://buymeacoffee.com/archexalt) :)